 Since 2011, Dr. Nehls has published several books on the behavioural changes necessary for healthy ageing from his evolutionary point of view, in which he develops his own behavioural theory of Alzheimer's development and a preventive strategy based on it.
 In 2015, he was awarded the Hanse Prize for Psychiatry for his Alzheimer research.
 Michael Nehls also supports the project with his therapy guidelines for physicians.

 Dr. Bock is a physician with his own medical practice in Berlin.
 He is also a lecturer in neurobiology and neuropsychology at the IB University of Applied Sciences Berlin in the field of applied psychology and worked as a neuroscientist at the Charité Universitätsmedizin Berlin until February 2017.
 Since 2007 he has been working in clinical research and between June 2011 and February 2017 in the ambulances for neuroimmunology and lipidology at the Charité-Universitätsmedizin Berlin.
-Among other things, he leads a study on the adapted ketogenic diet and caloric restriction in patients with multiple sclerosis and masters various methods for characterizing cell metabolism in humans.
+Among other responsibilities, he leads a study on the adapted ketogenic diet and caloric restriction in patients with multiple sclerosis and is highly skilful in various methods for characterizing cell metabolism in humans.

 Ulrike Gonder is a graduate oecotrophologist (nutritionist) and network partner of the Academy of Human Medicine.
 Since 1994 she has worked as a freelance science journalist, author, speaker and lecturer and is committed to a "pleasurably critical" view of our nutrition.
 She regularly publishes literature studies, letters to the editor and specialist articles, ranging from topics such as nutrition in oncology and diabetes to "low carb" recipe books for beginners or ketogenic nutrition.
 She also deals with critical topics in the current discussion, such as in the book "Ethisch essen mit Fleisch" (Ethical eating with meat) (translation of Lierre Keith's "The Vegetarian Myth").